gbarkerz/MobileGridGames/README.md

 ***Magnification***: The standard use of the system's [Magnification](https://support.google.com/accessibility/android/answer/6006949) can be used when playing this game.

 ***TalkBack***: Turn on [TalkBack](https://support.google.com/accessibility/android/answer/6007100), and move your finger around the screen to have the number of the square beneath your finger announced.
 If TalkBack moves between rows or columns in the grid of squares, it will announce the new row or column.
 Double tap to move a square.
-TalkBack will make various announcements as actions are taking in the game.
+TalkBack will make the following announcements following specific actions being taken in the game.

+&nbsp;

+1. "Please wait a moment while the pictures are loaded into the squares."

+2. ***A countdown as the pictures are loaded into the squares.***

+3. "Game is ready to play."

+4. "Moved ***Square number*** ***Direction of move***."

+5. "A move is not possible from here."

 &nbsp;